 7. What is a good depth for a cushion cut diamond?

 8. How many facets does a cushion diamond have?

 Cushion cut diamonds traditionally have 58 facets, though the number can vary.
-Cushion brilliant diamonds have very similar facet arrangements as round brilliant cut diamonds.
+Cushion diamonds have similar facet arrangements to round brilliant cut diamonds.

-9. Why are there a lot of colored cushion cut diamonds?
+9. Why are there so many colored cushion cut diamonds?

-Cushion diamonds retain color more than most shapes, which is why the fancy color diamond market is loaded with cushions.
-The increased depth and table of a cushion cut stone allow for maximum brilliance of the fancy color when natural light hits it just right.
-If your bride-to-be is lusting after a colored diamond engagement ring, go with a cushion cut.
+Cushion diamonds retain color more than most shapes, which is why there are so many in the color diamond market.
+The increased depth and table of a cushion cut stone allow for maximum brilliance of the color when natural light hits it.
+If your bride-to-be has her eyes set on a colored diamond engagement ring, go with a cushion cut.